1. What is the referendum all about (and how did we get here in the first place)?

 Officially at least, no EU government wants Britain to leave.
 They have good individual reasons for this, mainly to do with the balance of power within the EU and the liberal, free-market cause that Britain preaches.

-But there’s another reason they want the UK to stay.
+But there’s another reason they wanted the UK to stay.
 They know the continent’s resurgent eurosceptics would be the first to welcome a Brexit: Marine Le Pen in France, Geert Wilders in the Netherlands, the populists of the Danish People’s Party, and Sweden Democrats would all hail the UK’s departure as a sign that there can be life outside the union – and that Europe is fragmenting.

 Given the mood of populist anti-Europeanism now galloping across the union, there is little doubt a Brexit would deal a heavy political blow – at least in the short term – to the European project.
 Calls for public referendums in Denmark, Sweden, perhaps France and the Netherlands, would only multiply.